 Sound-sensitive spray bark collars release a spray of harmless but bothersome citronella each time your dog barks.
 The mist surprises the dog and interrupts his pattern of barking.
 Over time, most dogs are gradually conditioned to stop nuisance barking.
 Some spray collars use both vibration and sound sensors to detect barking or have an advanced bark recognition technology so the collar will spray only when your dog barks.

-2) Static Bark Collar
+2) Ultrasonic Bark Collar

 A static bark collar releases a safe and gentle static correction when your dog barks.
 Typically, the static correction is preceded by a warning beep to let the dog know that a correction is coming.
 Most static bark collars deliver increasing levels of stimulation if the barking continues.
 Because a static bark collar is activated by a vibration sensor that detects when a dog’s vocal chords are moving, they are not be affected by other dogs barking.